wahidupal/wahid-upal_portfolio/Home.md

 ## About Me

 I am a data analyst driven by a passion for uncovering insights from data.
-Holding a Master's degree in Engineering, coupled with practical experience in data analytics, I excel at crafting solutions that enhance decision-making processes.
+Currently working on my Master's thesis in Engineering, I combine my academic background with practical experience in data analytics to develop solutions that enhance decision-making processes.

 ---
 ## Expertise